zachary-silver/tic-tac-toe/README.md

 ![](tic-tac-toe.gif)

-## Installation
+## Installation and Execution Instructions
 (Must be running Linux)

 From inside the cloned Tic-Tac-Toe directory...

-Run the `make` command and then run `make clean` to get rid of object files.
+Run the `make` command.

-Finally, run the program by entering `./tictactoe`
+Then run the program by entering `./tictactoe`